|Guide||♦||4 Triplogs||Active Topic|

 Soon after Pima Road, the canal crosses under the 101 Pima Freeway.
 There’s quite a lot of room and open area under this crossing, but you might want to get through it quickly if you don’t want to lose your GPS signal.

-The sides of the canal during this entire segment are actually much steeper than most canals you usually see in the Phoenix area, and the water surface is sometimes a good 15 feet or more below.
+During this entire segment, the sides of the canal are actually much steeper than most canals you usually see in the Phoenix area, and the water surface is sometimes a good 15 feet or more below.
 Use caution if you like to walk near the edge to see the water.

 As you get closer to Granite Reef, Red Mountain comes into much greater focus.
-Two signs will be encountered, one directs you straight to the pump house, the other left to the north residence, which is somewhat visible further back on the canal, and is higher up near Red Mountain.
-Not long after this, an MT sign directs you to the right, off the canal berm and onto a dirt road that enters the riverbed.
+You will encounter two signs; one directs you straight to the pump house, the other left to the north residence, which is somewhat visible further back on the canal and is higher up near Red Mountain.
+Not long after this, an MT sign directs you to the right, off the canal berm, and onto a dirt road that enters the riverbed.
 Once down there, a short concrete section of the road crosses the river, which is normal reduced to a manageable trickle that easily passes through a series of small culverts under the road.
 The rest of the crossing is river rock, some of which have been cleared from the road.

 After you cross the riverbed, the MT goes in two directions.
 One arrow points straight, but it will soon veer to the left and take you over to the Granite Reef Rec area, about 0.8 miles away.
-This follows a road, which then crosses some kind of drainage basin, then heads into some dense tree cover by the shore of the Salt River.
+This follows a road that then crosses some kind of drainage basin and then heads into some dense tree cover by the shore of the Salt River.
 When you come out to another dirt road, take that to your right, heading out to the Bush Highway, which is where this spur ends.